Breastfeeding the Sick Baby Part 2

-Back in the 1980s when I had just started the breastfeeding clinic, the people from the phenylalanine clinic came to me and asked how could they help mothers breastfeed longer.
+Back in the 1980s when I had just started the breastfeeding clinic at the Hospital for Sick Children, the people from the phenylalanine clinic came to me and asked how they could help mothers breastfeed longer.
 The babies were stopping breastfeeding very soon after birth, usually by the time the baby was 2 or 3 weeks old.
 And it’s easy to see why.

-Before I was asked how to help the mothers breastfeed, the mothers were told to feed in this way:
+Before my suggestion on how to help the mothers breastfeed, the mothers were told to feed in this way:

 - The baby would be weighed before the feeding.

 - The mother would then feed the baby 10 minutes on each side (by the clock).